corona10/GSoC2017/README.md

         return [4]int{1, 2, 3, 4}
 }
 ```
+An array is a fixed size elements arrangement.
 gopy with CFFI engine supports Go's arrays.
-gopy supports random accessing of arrays.
+It supports random accessing of arrays.
 Also, it supports arrays as function arguments.

 ```python
 import arrays